Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Proof of concept

-Initially, NaCl CCNs are uniformly distributed in space with number density $1.0\times10^7~\mathrm{m}^{-3}$.
-The solute mass $M_i(t=0)$ has an exponential distribution given by the probability density

-Because it is unsaturated at the beginning, the growth equation~\eqref{eq_growth} has a stable and steady solution, which is adopted as the initial value of the radius $R_i(t=0)$.
-The coalescence efficiency used in Sec.~IV A 6 is also adopted to this simulation.
+Initially, NaCl aerosols are uniformly distributed in space with number density $1.0\times10^7~\mathrm{m}^{-3}$.
+The solute mass $M_i(t=0)$ has an exponential distribution given by the probability density $p(M_i)=(1/M_0)\exp{(-M_i/M_0)}$, $M_0=1.0\times10^{-16}~\mathrm{g}$.
+Because it is unsaturated at the beginning, the growth equation~\eqref{eq_growth} has a stable and steady solution, which is adopted as the initial value of the equivalent radius of water $R_i(t=0)$.
+The coalescence efficiency used in Sec.~\ref{5.1.4} is also adopted to this simulation.